nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 </div>
 ```

-A `:else` element must immediately follow a `:if` or a `:else-if` element - otherwise it will not be recognized.
+An `:else` element must immediately follow a `:if` or a `:else-if` element - otherwise it will not be recognized.

 ### :else-if condition